Skip to main content

 The 1974 report was updated to include essays on Presidents since Nixon and published as Presidential Misconduct.

 In addition to their examination of presidents before Trump, we wondered what other historians would say about events since the last election.
-So we sent out some inquiries.
+So, we sent out some inquiries.
 The response was overwhelming.

-We tried to find writers both supportive and critical of President Trump.
+We tried to find writers who are supportive and critical of President Trump.
 To lead off the series, we asked David Shribman, a Pulitzer Prize-winning journalist who recently retired as executive editor of the Pittsburgh Post-Gazette, to provide a thoughtful and wide-ranging essay with his views of both the achievements and misbehavior of Donald Trump.

 We live in challenging and tumultuous times.
 Hopefully, this examination of our nation's history can provide a valuable perspective.